 Interview Logistics

-tudents who have completed applications will be contacted to schedule two BSA interviews.
+Students who have completed applications will be contacted to schedule two BSA interviews to take place during the weeks of March 19 and March 26, 2018.
 Each will include a mock student conference focused on either Student A or Student B’s mock outline, followed by a traditional interview component.
-At your interviews, you will turn in : (1) a hard copy of your feedback on the relevant mock student outline and (2) a hard copy of your response to the Bluebook email.
+At your interviews, you will turn in : (1) a hard copy of your feedback on the relevant mock student outline (either Student A or Student B) from Part I and (2) a hard copy of your response to the Bluebook email from Part II.
 We recommend that you bring two hard copies of your mock student outline feedback in order to facilitate the mock conference.
 Finally, you should dress casually for the interview—your interviewer will be wearing whatever they wore to class that day, and you should feel free to do the same.

 Interview Evaluation and Preparation